elmot/clion-embedded-arm/USAGE.md

 ***:point_up: Please Note!***

-*This plugin was integrated in CLion 2019.1, and it will be further developed as part of the IDE.
+*This plugin was integrated to CLion 2019.1, and it will be further developed as part of the IDE.
 Older versions of the plugin will remain available in the [plugins repository](https://plugins.jetbrains.com/plugin/10115).*

 *Refer to the [press release](https://blog.jetbrains.com/clion/2019/02/clion-2019-1-eap-clion-for-embedded-development-part-iii/) for more information.*